Are cracks emerging in the Russia-Iran alliance in Syria?

 Iranian officials reacted testily, with foreign ministry spokesman Bahram Ghasemi telling reporters: "Nobody can force Iran to do something against its will".

+Syria's deputy foreign minister tried to defuse the tension on Wednesday, saying the departure of Iran, or its Lebanese ally Hezbollah, was "not even on the agenda for discussion".

-Analysts say Russia is motivated by fears that the Syrian conflict could evolve into an even deadlier war between Iran and Israel.
+But Putin tends to choose his words carefully, and analysts say he was sending a message that the Syrian conflict must not evolve into an even deadlier war between Iran and Israel.

 Unnerved by the presence of so many Iranian forces to the north, Israel has launched a series of deadly air raids on Iranian positions in Syria in recent weeks.